anywhichway/reasondb/README.md

 ## Performance

 Performance is tested using a single member object in a batch insertion or selection of 1,000 records, i.e. one insert statement with multiple records.
-The `select` test does a query but does not resolve data in teh records; hence, only index load and query time is included.
+The `select` test does a query but does not resolve data in the records, only ids are returned; hence, only index load and query time is included.
 The `read` test is the same as `select` but loads data for the selected object ids.
 The `cached select/read` is done immediately after an insert, so no additional disk access is required.

 Testing was conducted under Windows 10 64-bit on an Intel i7 Quad Core 2.6GHz machine with 8GB RAM and fixed hard drives.
 Numbers provided are the average of 5 runs.